 (CNN) — We know.
 The only place to eat Neapolitan food is at your Neapolitan mother's house.

-Try this roundup of Naples places to eat Neapolitan food a local mom would approve.
+Try this roundup of places to eat Neapolitan food -- in Naples -- that a local mom would approve.

 Looking for the best pizza?
 Your search is over in Naples.

 What?
 You didn't know pizza was invented in Naples?
 Here's a crash course.

 Arabic-inspired flatbreads had long been made in Naples, but chefs at Pizzeria Brandi felt that Queen Margherita's visit in 1889 called for something special: pizza dough topped with tomato sauce, mozzarella di bufala and basil.
 When the royal court expressed enthusiastic approval of the new pizza recipe, it became thereafter known as pizza margherita.